openhab/openhab-addons/addons/binding/org.openhab.binding.solaredge/README.md

 ## Channels

 Available channels depend on the specific setup e.g. if a meter and/or a battery is present.
-Following models/channels are currently available
 All numeric channels use the [UoM feature](https://www.eclipse.org/smarthome/blog/2018/02/22/units-of-measurement.html).
 This means you can easily change the desired unit e.g. MWh instead of kWh just in your item definition.
+Following channels are currently available:

 | Channel Type ID                               | Item Type            | Description                                      | Remark                                           |
 |-----------------------------------------------|----------------------|--------------------------------------------------|--------------------------------------------------|